h4med/sedanevis_bot/README.md

 # SedaNevis Telegram Bot

-Transcribes audio files and deliver transcription also options for some text processing actions.
+Transcribes audio files and delivers transcription plus options for some text processing to user.

 ## Features
 - Audio Transcription